carlo-/MalmoAgent/README.md

 ---
 ## License
 This work is released under the MIT license.
 See `LICENSE` for more information.
+Notice that some dependencies are bundled with this project, but are under terms of separate licenses.